coveooss/gotemplate/README.md

-concat | objects ... | Returns the concatenation (without separator) of the string representation of objects. exec | command string, args ... | Returns the result of the shell command as string. formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). lorem | type string, min, max int | Returns a random string.
+concat | objects ... | Returns the concatenation (without separator) of the string representation of objects. exec | command string, args ... | Returns the result of the shell command as string. formatList | format string, list | Return a list of strings by applying the format to each element of the supplied list. mergeLists | lists | Return a single list containing all elements from the lists supplied. glob | args ... | Returns the expanded list of supplied arguments (expand *[]? on filename). lorem | type string, min, max int | Returns a random string.
 Valid types are be `word`, `words`, `sentence`, `para`, `paragraph`, `host`, `email`, `url`. toYaml | interface | Returns the YAML string representation of the supplied object.